 In 1998, Google launched Page Rank, a way of assessing the incoming links on a web page to determine the page’s importance.
 It was this move than started the long relationship between on-page search engine optimisation and link building.
 In 2000, the company launched a Page Rank toolbar, so website owners could check how well their website was performing.
 It also helped them to work out which websites and pages would be best to receive a back-link from.
 Unfortunately, this also led to the rise of ‘Google Bombing’, whereby webpages used unrelated back-links to appear in the results of search therms not related to their website content.

 The next big development was the ‘no follow’ tag, which Google introduced to combat blog post spam.
 Bots were (and still are) used to distribute spam comments containing links across the internet.
 The ‘no follow’ tag became useful to change the way Google’s ‘link juice’ was distributed among web pages.
 In the same year, they launched Google Analytics, which allowed SEOs to accurately measure performance.

 How has content writing changed with SEO?

-What does Hummingbird mean for copywriting?
+What does Hummingbird mean for content writing, or blog writing?

 With every update, Google is trying to move away from the robotic search methods of the past, to create a more ‘human’ search.
-Every update has shifted it from focussing on quantity (number of links, density of keywords, etc) to the quality of the content.
+Every update has shifted it from focusing on quantity (number of links, density of keywords, etc) to the quality of the content.
 Pages are becoming ranked based upon their value to the searcher, not the search engine.